Prohibition on the Burning of Waste Regulations

-The exemption for farmers only applies until the 1st of March 2023, and for a further three month period from the 1st September to the 30th November 2023, after which time all burning will be prohibited.
+The exemption for farmers only applies until the 30th November 2023, after which time all burning will be prohibited.
 The holder of the agricultural waste is required to notify the local authority by signing a Statutory Notice/Declaration in advance of the proposed burning of such waste.
 Strict conditions apply when using burning as a means of disposal of green waste (generated by agricultural practices) such as limiting nuisance and protection of human health and not causing environmental pollution.
 Burning of permissible green wastes arising from agricultural activities may only be undertaken as a final measure following the application of the following waste hierarchy:

 - Green Waste is reduced in accordance with best agricultural practice.

 - Green Waste is recycled through shredding and used as compost or wood chippings.

 - Green Waste is salvaged for use as fuel where practicable (e.g. Tree limbs etc).

 Further to the above, it is important that farmers note that it is illegal to burn any living vegetation between 1st March and 31st August each year pursuant to the Wildlife Act, 1976, as amended, due to the bird nesting season.
 In addition to the strict terms of the agricultural exemption, farmers are also reminded to adhere to the precautions that follow when disposing of gorse, scrub and other such agricultural green waste through burning.

 Precautions for Farmers when burning exempt agricultural waste: